Bowdoin complies with the federal Family Educational Rights and Privacy Act (FERPA), under which each student has the right to:

 Notice of a Student's Health/Welfare Standing

 Information regarding a student’s health and/or psychological welfare is protected by strict policies instituted to ensure the student’s confidentiality.
-While students are encouraged to share information regarding their health and/or psychological welfare with their parents, without students’ informed consent (typically in writing), the College cannot share this type of information with their parents or guardian.
+Although students are encouraged to share information regarding their health and/or psychological welfare with their parents, without students’ informed consent (typically in writing), the College cannot share this type of information with their parents or guardian.

-HEALTH AND COUNSELING RECORDS
+HEALTH AND COUNSELING TREATMENT RECORDS

 However, access to Bowdoin’s Health and Counseling Services’ records is limited by departmental confidentiality policies.
 In particular, information shared, generated, and/or obtained during visits to either the Health Center or Counseling Center is protected from disclosure by specific policies regulating the release of such information.